MigHer74/MyLogin/readme.md

 Finally, if the user name and password are correct the app shows a succesful access message if not,  it shows an error message.

+The users data stores in a sqlite3 database file.

 This little project is going to be a part for a larger project.
 <br>